wp-plugins/crayon-syntax-highlighter/readme.txt

 = 1.9.4 =
 * Added /util/external_use.php for an example of how to use Crayon in other PHP environments.
-* Fixed issues with the excerpt, added option for Crayons appear in it and not be stripped.
+* Fixed issues with the excerpt, now Crayons are not stripped out by default, can be changed in Settings &gt; Misc.
+* Fixed font-size issues that may conflict on some themes.

 = 1.9.3 =
 * Added Perl